 - Jules Verne, CS Lewis, and probably others committed this sin about spacecraft leaving the earth: the travelers felt their weight gradually decrease as they got further from the earth.
 Both the spacecraft and the travelers inside would be in free-fall (literally falling) and be effectively weightless.

 - In Unreal Tournament 2004, you can partially negate damage taken from long falls by pointing your Shield Gun towards the ground and activating said shield.

 - Similar to Unreal Tournament 2004 above, in 8-Bit Theater, Fighter is able to negate all falling damage while carrying all the others by blocking the ground with his shield.
 (Think of the ground as being a really big rock thrown at them, and he can block any attack...)

 - The second episode of Mobile Suit Gundam Wing has the Gundam Deathscythe fighting underwater with as much agility as if it were on land.
 The depths were far enough to be the giant robot equivalent of deep sea diving using specialized diving suits.

 Films - Animated

-The Dragonriders of Pern series: There's one part where suction cups are used to temporarily fix two objects together... in hard vacuum.
-Suction cups do not work in hard vacuum (since they rely on the pressure differential between the outside and inside of the cup).
+- The Dragonriders of Pern series: There's one part where suction cups are used to temporarily fix two objects together... in a hard vacuum.
+Suction cups do not work in a hard vacuum (since they rely on the pressure differential between the outside and inside of the cup).

-In Iain M Banks' Consider Phlebas a crew are about to land on a ringworld, and the Captain tells them not to use their antigravity units: "Anti-gravity works against mass, not spin."
-Never mind what new physics they have to accommodate warpdrive and antigravity, acceleration by gravity and acceleration by movement are still functionally identical, and what works on one must work on the other.
+- In Iain M Banks' Consider Phlebas a crew is about to land on a ringworld, and the Captain tells them not to use their antigravity units: "Anti-gravity works against mass, not spin."
+Never mind what new physics they have to accommodate warp drive and antigravity, acceleration by gravity and acceleration by movement are still functionally identical, and what works on one must work on the other.